Best Film for the Canon EOS Rebel X

 Bulk Loading Film

-Another thing to keep in mind is that you are limited to 100' rolls of black and white film.
-This is because black & white film is quite a bit easier and more affordable to develop at home.
+Another thing to keep in mind is that you are limited to bulk rolls of black & white film.
+This is because black & white film is much easier and more affordable to develop yourself.

 Home Developing and Scanning

-All film can be processed at home.
-It is an excellent option to save money so that you can use more film with your Canon Rebel X.
+Any film can be processed at home.
+In fact it is an excellent method to cut costs so you can shoot more film with your Canon EOS Rebel X.

-Black & white film is significantly simpler to develop at home.
-Temperature and time are both not as important to do correctly with black and white film as time and temperatures are for transparency or color negative.
+Black & white film is much less complicated to process.
+Temperature and time are both not as vital to do correctly with black & white film as time and temperatures are for slide or color negative.